Updated on November 2nd, 2022

 Apart from the exceptions stated above, non-competes are very difficult to enforce, as no individual must be prevented from exercising their profession.

 - Lawyers.
-Specific rules prohibit lawyers from entering any agreement that forbids them from practicing law when they end their relationship with a firm or organization (except for agreements related to retirement benefits), as well as any attempt to restrict them from practicing to resolve any client controversy.
+Specific rules prohibit lawyers from entering any agreement that forbids them from practicing law when they end their relationship with a firm or organization (except for agreements related to retirement benefits), They also can’t be restricted from practicing as part of the settlement of a client controversy.

 North Dakota law does not dictate the maximum duration of a non-compete agreement.
 Generally, the shorter the term, the better chances the court will find the agreement reasonable.